mjskay/election-galton-board/binomial_approx_both.md

 ```

 Since both board will be side-by-side, we will also want to override the
-automatic slot height calculation in `plinko_board()` so that both
+automatic slot height calculation in `plinko::plinko_board()` so that
-boards have slots of the same height.
-To do that, we need to take the
+both boards have slots of the same height.
+To do that, we need to take
-height of the highest bin across both boards and add a bit of leeway:
+the height of the highest bin across both boards and add a bit of
+leeway:

 ``` r
 ev_bins_538 = round((ev_quantiles_538 - mean_ev_adj_538)/bin_width + bin_n_small_538/2)